Cook County Guardianship Lawyers

 Many people are confused by what obligations or liability they may have as a guardian.
-Our lawyers have nearly 30 years of experience helping people through the guardianship process.
+Our lawyers have over 40 years of experience helping people through the guardianship process.
 Contact our elder law firm to speak directly with an attorney.
 We offer free initial consultations, evening and weekend appointments, and we accept MasterCard and Visa payments for your convenience.

 Attorney Brian L. Heise is a member of National Academy of Elder Law Attorneys.